JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

   Paragraph 6.
 As in line 2 the attractive power of benevolence is shown, so in line 6 we have the repulsive power of selfishness exhibited.
 Mark the ‘from beyond’ in both paragraphs.

 [^232]: 321:XLIII We can only understand the mounting of the waters of a marsh up into the sky of the phenomenon of evaporation; and certainly the waters so formed into clouds will be condensed, and come down again as rain.
 This may be taken as an image of dispersion, but not of displacement in the sense of the Text of the hexagram.
-  The first clause of the application follows naturally enough from the above interpretation of the Symbolism. _K_û Hsî says he does not understand the second clause.
+  The first clause of the application follows naturally enough from the above interpretation of the Symbolism. <i>K</i>û Hsî says he does not understand the second clause.
 Many critics adopt the view of it which appears in the translation.
   Paragraph 2 does not mention the precautionary measures taken in the Text by the subject of the line, from which the conclusion would follow quite as naturally as from his central position.
 The Khang-hsî editors, however, say that the not having recourse lightly to force is itself the due course.
   Line 3 responding, and alone of all the strong lines responding to 6, may appear at first irresolute, and not prepared for decided measures; but 1 in the end' its subject does what is required of him.
   The contiguity of line 5 to the divided 6, is supposed to have some bad effect on its subject, so that while he does what his central position requires, it is not without an effort.
-‘If a man,’ says _Kh_ăng-žze, ‘cherish a single illicit desire in his mind, he has left the right way.
+‘If a man,’ says <i>Kh</i>ăng-žze, ‘cherish a single illicit desire in his mind, he has left the right way.
 The admonition here conveyed is deep.’

 [^233]: 322:XLIV Wind, blowing all-under the sky, penetrates everywhere, and produces its natural effect; and it is a good application of this phenomenon that follows; but it has nothing to do with the meaning of Kâu and the interpretation of the hexagram, as taught in the Text.
 The Khang-hsî editors perceive this, and deal with the Symbolism after a method of their own, on which it is unnecessary to enter.
   Paragraph 1.
 My supplement, ‘This describes the arrest of,’ is a conclusion from the whole of the Text on the line.
 All the commentaries have it.